UofT-EcoSystem/sockeye/workspace/results/README.md

 ## Acknowledgement

-Most works in this folder come from the research efforts made by **Abhishek Tiwari** in his development of the MXNet memory profiler.
+Most works in this folder come from the research efforts made by **Abhishek Tiwari** from the University of Toronto in his development of the MXNet memory profiler.